-All three species of thresher sharks were listed in Appendix II of CITES on 02/01/2017 (Entry into effect delayed by 12 months, i.e. until 04 October 2017).
-The species covered are the bigeye thresher A. superciliosus, and the look-alike species common thresher A. vulpinus and pelagic thresher A. pelagicus.
+At global level, all three species of thresher sharks were listed in Appendix II of CITES on 02/01/2017 (Entry into effect delayed by 12 months, i.e. until 04 October 2017).
+The species covered are the bigeye thresher A. superciliosus, and the look-alike species common thresher A. vulpinus and pelagic thresher A. pelagicus, which occurrence in the Atlantic Ocean is unconfirmed.
 This listing went into effect in October 2017.

-11.13 Management considerations
+11.12 Management considerations